ayyappangs/AzureSignalR.Angular/README.md

 ---
-# Azure SignalR Services - Angular Integration: >-
+# Azure SignalR Services - Angular Integration
   This article will explain you the step by step process of using Azure SignalR service with Angular application.
 ---